usamaawol/Age-Calculator/README.md

 This project is open-source and available under the MIT License.
 🙌 Acknowledgements
 Inspired by beginner JavaScript projects
-Built for learning and practice
+Built for learning and practice.

-👨‍💻 Author
+👨‍💻 Author:
-Your Name: USAMA AWOL
+ USAMA AWOL
 GitHub: https://github.com/usamaawol
 💡 If you like this project, give it a ⭐ on GitHub!